kouliping/en/documentation/Middleware/API-Gateway/Operation-Guide/Create-Auth/Create-Auth.md

 ![Create access key](https://github.com/jdcloudcom/cn/blob/edit/image/Internet-Middleware/API-Gateway/fwmy-add.png)

 - After creation of key pair, the system will automatically generate access key ID, API key and API Secret.
-- API caller needs to inform the **APIKey** to API provider, and then the provider perform the authorized access.
+- API caller needs to send **APIKey** to API provider, and then the API provider perform the authorized access to APIKey.

 ### API provider authorizes the API group to API caller